 Refresh Re-load routing and configuration information for the current device.
 Web Config Some Dante devices can be configured via a web interface.
 This button opens a web browser window which can be used to perform functions such as firmware upgrades.
 This feature is not supported on all Dante devices.
 Identify Identify the current device by, for example, causing its LEDs to flash.
 Note that this feature is not supported on all Dante devices.
 Multicast Configure multicast transmit flows on the current device.
-Channel Groups Activates / deactivates Channel Groups .
+Channel Groups Activate / deactivate Channel Groups .
+Device Lock Lock / unlock the device.